SarahLizDettloff/Mathematics/README.md

 # Decimal to Binary Calculator
 Binary is a two base number system which is the simplest numeric system.
 Each digit represents a bit, which is why it is preferred by many computer engineers.
 Binary has a rich history that affected minds such as the philosopher Francis Bacon to the mathematician George Boole.

+# Buoyancy Force Calculator
+This calculator contains a function to calculate the volume of six different shapes for you, finding the radius by diameter, and of course calculates the buoyancy force using the following equation:  Fb = Vs × D × g